Reschivon/AutoForge/README.md

 PyCST preseves whitespace and comments, allowing us to make a roundtrip from source to CST to source without losing any information.
 This way we can selectively mix n' match whitespace patterns to make it look human.
 Plus, libCST has better documentation and API.

 There's also RedBaron but it hasn't been maintained for a while.

+## Todo
+- DONE parse classes correctly, and nested functions
+- DONE function calls should assumed to modify the arguments and calle (if applicalbe)
+- DONE function parameters should be added to first IN
+- DONE in for loop comprehensions, the iteration variable is not USE
+- DONE function call name is not a USE
+- DONE properly parse self.xxx (attribute)
+- DONE Handle matching for nested attributes self vs self.x
+- DONE lambda captures (pain)
+- DONE lambdas in gernal (pain)